-Prakash added that the digital education system should also be introduced in the remote as well as rural areas of the country, especially the ones that requires infrastructure support.
+Mr. Prakash added that the Digital Education System should also be introduced in the remote as well as rural areas of the country, especially the ones that requires infrastructure support.
 To make digital education more feasible, it is important to create network which links students, teachers and mentors.

 Daniel Newman, CEO of the Broadsuit Media group, counts artificial intelligence and gamification as important facets that need to be explored extensively.
 Virtual reality is equally responsible to give students a panoramic view to some extent, giving them a panoramic view to some of their syllabus.
 For example, a 3D view of Carbon Dioxide molecule will give the students a better understanding of molecules formation.

 After Educomp, A newer perspective is building on modern education